-She travelled a fascinating and long way, Marie- Joseph Rose de Tascher de la Pagerie, better known as Josephine de Beauharnais, or Empress Josephine, the first wife of the French Emperor Napoleon Bonaparte.
+She travelled a fascinating and long way, Marie- Joseph Rose de Tascher de la Pagerie.
+She is better known as Josephine de Beauharnais, or Empress Josephine, the first wife of the French Emperor Napoleon Bonaparte.

-Born on a simple plantation in Martinique, ending up in the beautiful Chateau de Malmaison as the ex-wife of Emperor Napoleon.
+Born on a simple plantation in Martinique, she ends up in the beautiful Chateau de Malmaison as the ex-wife of Emperor Napoleon.

-On the plantation a slave read her hand once and predicted that she was getting married twice, and in her second marriage would become higher than a Queen!
+On the plantation, a slave read her hand once.
+She predicted that Rose would get married twice, and in her second marriage would become higher than a Queen!

-On december 2 1804, this became reality when Napoleon crowned himself Emperor of France, and then put the Crown on the head of his Josephine and made her the Empress of France.
+On December 2, 1804, this became reality when Napoleon put the Crown on the head of his Josephine and made her the Empress of France.

 At the age of sixteen, Marie Rose was married off to Marquis Alexandre de Beauharnais.
-She traveled 8,000 miles to Paris to marry a guy that she had never met!
+She travelled 8,000 miles to Paris to marry a guy that she had never met!

-During the terror of the French Revolution both Marie Rose and her ex-husband Alexandre were jailed, merely because they belonged to the old aristocracy.
+During the terror of the French Revolution, both Marie Rose and her ex-husband Alexandre were imprisoned.
+Primarily because they belonged to the old aristocracy.

-Alexandre was beheaded on the Place de la Révolution (today's Place de la Concorde) in Paris on 23 July 1794, only 34 years old.
+Alexandre was guillotined on the Place de la Révolution (today's Place de la Concorde) in Paris on 23 July 1794, only 34 years old.

-Striking detail; Robespierre, one of the instigators of the Terror, was guillotined only five days later, ending the reign of terror.
+Striking detail; Robespierre, one of the instigators of the Terror, lost his head only five days later.
+This meant the end the reign of terror.

-Another salient detail; Alexander and the other victims of the guillotine were buried in mass graves.
-During the Revolution Alexander had a lover, Princess Amalie Zephyrine of Salm-Kyrburg.
+Another salient detail; During the Revolution, Alexander had a lover, Princess Amalie Zephyrine of Salm-Kyrburg.

 The widow Marie Rose is 32 years old in 1794.
-Together with her two children she is taken under the wing of Barras, one of the directors of the new French government.
+Together with her two children, she is taken under the wing of Barras.
+He is one of the directors of the new French government.

 He had no problem to move his mistress on to someone else.
 Rose always lived beyond her means and was quite an expensive women to support.
 His plan succeeded.

-Napoleon fell head over heels in love with her and they were married in March 1796.
+Napoleon fell head over heels in love with her and they got married in March 1796.